 Where to Find your IBAN Number?

 Your IBAN number can usually be located through your online banking, mobile banking app or bank statement, but if you want to send money abroad you will need the IBAN number of the account you wish to send money to.
+With your Suits Me account, you are able to transfer money internationally via a partner available in our app.

 If you get the number incorrect, your banking provider may send your money to the wrong destination or may charge you for an invalid payment.
 It’s important to remember that even IBAN numbers with the correct format can still be incorrect, it’s worth checking with the recipient or banking provider before sending or receiving a payment abroad.